School of Medicine

 S-SPIRE Project Manager, Stanford-Surgery Policy Improvement Research and Education Center

-BioKristen Davis, MPH, CAPM is the Lead Social Science Research Professional at the S-SPIRE Center.
+BioKristen Davis-Lopez, MPH, PMP is the Research Project Manager at the S-SPIRE Center.
 She has a background in biology as well as public health.
 She supports multiple principal investigators with their current funded projects as project manager.
-Kristen also assists with the grant submission process within the Department of Surgery acting as a liaison with the Research Management Group.
+She leads the Social Science Research Professionals in the S-SPIRE Center and also assists with the grant submission process within the Department of Surgery acting as a liaison with the Research Management Group.

 -